 "I shall now read the sentence as it was delivered by Lord Aspertin," he announced, holding the letter before his eyes.
 "Charlin Diader and his wife, Salyn Diader have been brought before me, Lord Alik Aspertin, head of the Cervi, to be judged.
 They have been found guilty for their crimes.
 I hereby sentence them both to death by unmasking at dawn."

 A murmur went through the crowd.
 It wasn't the excited whirr of an execution.
-Something had unsettled the People today.
-A bubbling suspicion that sizzled beneath the surface.
+Today was different, a mournful weight hung in the air.

 "Wonder what those crimes really were..." muttered a man behind me emitting a dry, cynical chuckle.

 "They couldn't even make up a fib," replied his companion.